 When a child or teen is diagnosed with inflammatory bowel disease (IBD), the entire family is affected.
 Patients with ulcerative colitis and Crohn’s disease often require ongoing medical management throughout their lifetimes.
-CHOC Children’s IBD Program was recently established to provide these patients with access to pediatric gastroenterology experts and other key subspecialists, advanced diagnostics and the latest evidence-based research to diagnose and create personalized treatment plans.
+CHOC’s IBD Program was recently established to provide these patients with access to pediatric gastroenterology experts and other key subspecialists, advanced diagnostics and the latest evidence-based research to diagnose and create personalized treatment plans.
 The program’s team works closely with patients’ primary care providers to ensure care coordination and open communications.

 - Board-certified pediatric gastroenterologists who work with the latest advancements in IBD research and are engaged in continuous quality improvement